-If you’re looking into getting started with trade shows, you likely already know a bit about how industry events and how they could help your company.
-There’s a good reason why trade shows happen and continue to be a good marketing strategy.
+If you’re looking into getting started with trade shows or conventions, you likely already know a bit about how industry events and how they could help your company.
+There’s a good reason why conventions happen and continue to be a good marketing strategy.
 Attending your industries trade show has the potential to increase your business, but there are many factors to consider before getting your foot in the door.

 Firstly, Talk to Others Who Have Attended